malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 ](../Projects/Crystal_Melting/figures/fluctuation_parabola_example.svg){width=80% #fig:fluctuation_parabola_example}

-The time evolution of the order parameter $M$ found by taking the time derivative of @eq:square_gradient, can be used to study the melting and crystallisation which is given by
+The time evolution of the order parameter $M$

 $$ \frac{\partial M}{\partial t} =
 -D \left[ \frac{\d \omega(M)}{\d M} - K^2 \nabla^2 M \right] $$

-where $D$ is a diffusion constant.
+found by taking the time derivative of @eq:square_gradient, can be used to study the melting and crystallisation, where $D$ is a diffusion constant.
 Along with the differential equation describing growth we need to set up appropriate boundary conditions.